opendocsg/slw-judgments-backfill/2008_SGHC_216/report.md

  (a) It was fair and equitable that each party pay its own costs as both parties had some measure of success.

- (b) The OTS should be disregarded as it was ambiguous in that it referred only to the claim and not the counterclaim (citing SBS Transit Ltd v Teo Chye Seng Douglas [2005] SGHC 15).
+ (b) The OTS should be disregarded as it was ambiguous in that it referred only to the claim and not the counterclaim (citing SBS Transit Ltd v Teo Chye Seng Douglas <span class="citation">[2005] SGHC 15</span>).

  (c) The judgment obtained was more favourable than the OTS by $8.96 (which represented the interest on the judgment sum computed at the rate of 5.33% per annum from the date of filing of the writ and the making of the OTS) as judgment interest in respect of the period before the service of the OTS had to be taken into consideration (see O 22A r 9(4)).